 Sample Monitor configurations to alert on common problems, such as high error rates.

 This board includes visualizations with information about your instances.
-Use it to answer questions like:
+Use it to answer questions such as:

-How many instances in each account or region?
+How many instances exist in each account or region?

-How many instances of each DB engine type, and what versions are they running?
+How many instances exist of each DB engine type, and what versions do they use?

 How many instances of each instance class?